 - a) For a spouse, on the date of marriage.
-Survivor Annuitants may not add Spouses to their coverage. - b) For a natural child, on the child's date of birth. - c) For an adopted child, the earlier of: - (i) the date you or your Spouse has the legal right to control the child's health care, or - (ii) the date the child is placed in your physical custody d) Where there is more than one eligibility requirement, the date all requirements are satisfied.
+Survivor Annuitants may not add Spouses to their coverage. - b) For a natural child, on the child's date of birth. - c) For an adopted child, the earlier of: - (i) the date you or your Spouse has the legal right to control the child's health care, or - (ii) the date the child is placed in your physical custody - If the child is not enrolled during the PIE beginning on that date, there is an additional PIE beginning on the date the adoption becomes final. - d) Where there is more than one eligibility requirement, the date all requirements are satisfied.